Hardcoreprawn/architecture/input/posts/principles/Interoperability.md

 ---
-draft: false
+Draft: false
-title: Interoperability
+Title: Interoperability
-tags:
+Tags:
   - Architectural Principles
   - Architecture
   - Technical Principles
-description: Imagine if every computer had different software and hardware that didn’t work with other computers.
+Description: Imagine if every computer had different software and hardware that didn’t work with other computers.
 That would be rubbish...
 ---

 > *"Alone we can do so little; together we can do so much." - Helen Keller*